Skip to main content

 Removal of the Highway tree outside Holt Farm School

-Part of the planning consent for the development involves the removal of a large Oak tree outside Holt Farm School.
+Part of the planning consent for the development involved the removal of a large Oak tree outside Holt Farm School.
 Bloor Homes has paid compensation of £67,560 for the loss of the tree and a further payment of over £74,000 to enable additional tree planting around the development, with wider opportunities for improvement to existing planting in the area.

 How will the new road layout affect the crossing at the junction by the school?